Stablecoin Chart of Accounts: Why It Is Not a Cash Account (2026)

 Not one global rule

 The general "not cash" position is widely applicable, but the precise classification and measurement depend on the framework (IFRS, US GAAP, French ANC) and the specific stablecoin's terms, and regulatory context such as the EU MiCA regime affects related obligations.
-The CoA follows the applicable framework's conclusion for that instrument, auditor-confirmed — not a single global rule.
+The chart of accounts follows the applicable framework's conclusion for that instrument, auditor-confirmed, rather than a single global rule.

 Practical guidance